-Always arrange scissors, pens, or other objects in a particular way on your desk or on a stack of papers.
-That way, you can immediately recognize if someone has done anything with them, because they will be in slightly different spots.
+Always arrange scissors, pens, or other objects in a certain particular way on your desk or a stack of papers.
+That way, you can immediately recognize if someone has been doing anything with them.

 Gathering information

 The most important activity that a detective performs is to gather information (also called "researching"), which may come from many different sources.